yamadapc/filesaver/README.md

 Objective-C. Scans tens of thousands of files a second.
 It's able to scan my whole disk (which is 3.5+ million files) in close to a minute.

-Doesn't care about memory usage at this point.
-It can generate a LevelDB index, which could solve this issue in the future.
+Using LevelDB, memory usage is kept very reasonable (around 350MB after a full disk scan).

 ![](/screenshot.png)